 What personal information do we collect and hold?

-The personal information we collect and hold about you or your applicants are information that you or your applicants choose to tell us in the national police checking service application/consent form, or which you or your applicants authorise us to obtain.
-This information may include you or your applicant’s name, address, date of birth, contact details, drivers licence details, passport details, or any other information you provide to us or authorise us to obtain.
+The personal information we collect and hold about you is the information that you choose to enter in the business registration form.
+This information may include you name, phone number, email, position, business name, ABN, business address, or any other information you provide to us to authorise us to obtain.

 Why and how do we collect, hold, use and disclose your personal information?

-We collect, hold, use and disclose you or your applicant’s personal information for the purposes of:
+We collect, hold, use and disclose your personal information for the purposes of:

 - any other purpose we explain when the personal information was collected and for any purpose that is directly related to these purposes that would reasonably be expected by the individual concerned.